isomerpages/moe-sgs/Resources/announcements/_posts/2021-12-21-post-2022 Sec 1 Registration: Important information for 2022 Sec 1 Students and Parents.md

 ####  <u><b>Section F: Personal Digital Learning Programme</b></u>

-The use of the Personal Learning Devices (PLD) for teaching and learning will support the development of digital literacies in our students as well as develop them as self-directed and collaborative learners.
-All students will need to bring a PLD daily for their lessons.
+<p style="text-align: justify;">The use of the Personal Learning Devices (PLD) for teaching and learning will support the development of digital literacies in our students as well as develop them as self-directed and collaborative learners.
+All students will need to bring a PLD daily for their lessons.</p>

-For important information about how you can purchase the PLD for your child/ward as well as about the accompanying applications that the school may be rolling out as part of the PDLP, please refer to <a href="/parents/pdlp/" target = "_blank">/pdlp</a>.
+<p style="text-align: justify;">For important information about how you can purchase the PLD for your child/ward as well as about the accompanying applications that the school may be rolling out as part of the PDLP, please refer to <a href="/parents/pdlp/" target = "_blank">/pdlp</a>.</p>

 ####  <u><b>Section G: Eligibility for Higher Mother Tongue Languages (HMTL)</b></u>